16 APR 2018 by ideonexus

 Rational Ignorance

 Of course, it is a cliché of our times that we suffer from information overload because of the ubiquity of electronic media.
 And for fifty years, cognitive scientists have been harping on the limitations of the brain in processing information.
 Some have argued that Grice’s cooperative maxims are a way to manage the flow of information in a conversation, maximizing the rate of transmission of usable knowledge.
-But the ultimate reason our speech is so indirect may lie in a different danger of ...
+But the ultimate reason our speech is so indirect may lie in a different danger ...

 Folksonomies: information ignorance